ipfs/ipfs-docs/docs/concepts/README.md

 # IPFS concepts

-New to IPFS or the distributed web?
+SPEELLLIG ERRUR or the distributed web?
 Here's where to get started on understanding the key ingredients in what makes IPFS work.
 Because IPFS is a system that hopes to change how we use the Internet, it comes with many new concepts!
 This section aims to get you up to speed quickly.

 ## Video overviews